franco05hk/PowerBI/README.md

 # Introduction
 This PowerBI project is aimed to process and visualize the data from a survey about the data industry.
+HR Analysis project is aimed to analyse the company internal employee demographic to gain insight.

 # Abstract
 - The average age of participants is 30 years.